 How do I apply for social housing?

 Social housing is one of the products you can be considered for when you make an application for housing assistance.
-You can also apply for housing assistance if you are already a tenant of a social housing provider (such as FACS or a participating community housing provider).
+You can also apply for housing assistance if you are already a tenant of a social housing provider (such as DCJ or a participating community housing provider).

 If we need more information, you may also be asked to participate in an interview.

-What evidence do I need to attach?
+When can I submit my application and what evidence do I need to attach?

 Can I choose what type of social housing I want?

 Yes.
-Whenever you apply for social housing, you can choose to receive offers of social housing properties from any social housing provider or from FACS only or only from community housing providers participating in Housing Pathways.
+Whenever you apply for social housing, you can choose to receive offers of social housing properties from any social housing provider or from DCJ only or only from community housing providers participating in Housing Pathways.
 You will be asked to make this choice during the application process.